AIDY-F2N/NexSlice/README.md

 <div align="center">
     <img src="fig/ueransim2.png" alt="OAI-RAN">
 </div>
-Same commande could be used to test other UEs
+The same command can be used to test other UEs

 Test data session by pinging from a UE: